 Deep tissue massage is a specialist massage technique that focuses on realigning the muscles and connective tissues at a level that goes deeper than the surface skin layers.
-The strokes used are slower and the pressure applied is deeper than it is the case with massage that is performed for relaxation purposes and the massage is focused on the areas that are experiencing the chronic pain.
+The strokes used are slower and the pressure applied is deeper than it is the case with a massage that is performed for relaxation purposes and the massage is focused on the areas that are experiencing the chronic pain.

 Wherever there is chronic muscle tension or injury one of the biggest problems is that there are usually adhesions present – bands of rigid tissue that are in themselves painful.
 Deep tissue massage works by actually breaking down these adhesions which will not only help relieve pain but over time will help restore more normal movement as well.
-In order to do that a trained deep tissue massage therapist will use direct deep pressure applied across the “grain” of the affected muscles and tendons.
+In order to do that, a trained deep tissue massage therapist will use direct deep pressure applied across the “grain” of the affected muscles and tendons.

 So How Much Will Deep Tissue Massage Hurt?

-Deep tissue massage is very effective for relieving some of the most troublesome and hard to treat forms of chronic pain – lower back pain, osteoarthritis pain, pain from older sports injuries and even fibromyalgia pain, something that is notoriously hard to treat effectively using conventional medicine.
+Deep tissue massage is very effective for relieving some of the most troublesome and hard-to-treat forms of chronic pain – lower back pain, osteoarthritis pain, pain from older sports injuries, and even fibromyalgia pain, something that is notoriously hard to treat effectively using conventional medicine.
 It can also be effective in relieving the pain caused by repetitive stress disorders like carpal tunnel as well as for simply relieving muscle tension that can often cause horrible pain that pain medications just do not “touch”.